WeAreAVP/fixity/README.md

 #scheduling Process

-Fixity is using launchd for scheduling , it save's plist for scheduling at "cd ~/Library/LaunchAgents/" , in this .plist file stores all scheduling information , for each project one , ".plist" will be created.
+Fixity is using launchd for scheduling , it save's plist for scheduling at "cd ~/Library/LaunchAgents/" , in this .plist file stores all scheduling information , for each project one .plist will be created.

 #Windows Configuration